wilfredlourens/virtualhabitat/_pages/aboutme.md

 permalink: "/aboutme.html"
 comments: false
 ---
 Welcome to my virtual habitat.
 Consider it both an addendum to my curriculum vitae as well as a stage for sharing my thoughts on (non-) engineering matters.
 Please do get in touch and let us chat and discuss.
-I do love the dialogue.
+I do love the dialogue...

 I am a curious engineering professional and have been active in the built environment with a focus on infrastructure.
 Think transit, think rail, think tunnels.